asonnino/fourier-transmitter/README.md

 This project is the result of my master thesis at the [Karlsruhe Institute of Technologies (KIT)](http://kit.edu), and is available [here](https://sonnino.com/thesis/KIT%20Master%20Thesis%20-%20Alberto%20Sonnino.pdf).
 You can also find a presentation of this project [here](https://sonnino.com/presentations/Presentation%20-%20Performance%20Driven%20Optimizations%20in%20FPGA%20Based%20QAM%20Systems.pdf).

 ## Edits
-An updated paper integrating forward error correction and achieving better performances is available [here](https://sonnino.com/papers/figuli2017generic.pdf).
+An updated paper integrating forward error correction and achieving better performance is available [here](https://sonnino.com/papers/figuli2017generic.pdf).

 ## License
 [The BSD license](https://opensource.org/licenses/BSD-3-Clause)